 You can use

 *as a full wildcard in a component filter.
-It isn't possible to filter for partial matches using a wildcard character.
+It is not possible to filter for partial matches using a wildcard character.

 # Select all components